 Based on the feedback received during this initial consultation process, Nord Stream 2 carried out environmental investigations and assessments in order to establish the national EIAs (in Sweden the Environmental Study) and the Espoo documentation.

 During autumn 2015 and spring 2016 various meetings were held with stakeholders pertaining to specific questions raised during the previous consultation.
 Furthermore, a project information update was sent out to all stakeholders that participated in the previous consultation.

-The Swedish part of the project filed an application for the construction of the pipeline system on the Swedish continental shelf (Exclusive Economic Zone), outside Swedish national territory, in September 2016.
-As stated above, the application will be reviewed by the Ministry of Enterprise and Innovation, as well as specific stakeholder authorities, in order to assess whether supplementary information is required before the application is sent out for public referral.
-This step in the permitting procedure is called the administrative referral.
+The Swedish part of the project filed an application for the construction of the pipeline system on the Swedish continental shelf (Exclusive Economic Zone), outside Swedish territorial water, in September 2016.
+As stated above, the application was reviewed by the Ministry of Enterprise and Innovation, as well as specific stakeholder authorities, in order to assess whether supplementary information was required before the application was sent out for public referral.
+This step in the permitting procedure, called the administrative referral, ended in February 2017.

 By April 2017, the Swedish application as well as applications of the other national jurisdictions along Nord Stream 2’s route were ready for public referral at both national and international level.

 International public referrals were held under the Espoo Convention between April and September 2017.
 A comprehensive Espoo documentation was filed to the nine countries along the Baltic Sea that are potentially impacted by the construction and operation of Nord Stream 2, and international opinions and statements were requested.
 Nord Stream 2 responded to the questions raised during the second half of 2017.